April 16, 2013 • Comments (0)

 The ‘Impeach Barbara Vacarr’ Facebook page

-Judy Hiramoto, who was terminated from Goddard College but doesn’t know why, recently pointed me to the Impeach Dr. Barbara Vacarr Facebook page.
+The Impeach Dr. Barbara Vacarr Facebook page recently came to my attention.
 Dr. Vacarr is the current president of Goddard College in Plainfield, Vermont.
 The FB page hosts a letter, written to the Goddard College Board of Trustees by someone who is obviously close to the Vermont campus scene.

 Originally posted as several images, the letter has been transcribed below for easier reading.
 Scroll to the bottom to download the original images.

 April 07, 2013 • Comments (0)

 You have a feeling inside that you will somehow figure out how to pay for school after you’ve attended.
 You feel that going to graduate school is the best way to be discovered.
 Despite other people warning you about it, you just instinctively know you’ll be okay.

 Perhaps you live in your parent’s basement or you’ve got a new born and a dead-end job.
 Maybe you’re over 40 and you feel that MFA will give you that career boost you need.
 These aren’t good reasons, especially if you have to borrow money for tuition.

 You purchased a new car on credit and completely paid it off one month at a time.
 You’ve got a house.
 You accumulated debt on credit cards and paid it all down to zero.
 You borrowed money from a loan shark and managed to not get your fingers broken.
 If so, you might be prepared to borrow money for graduate school tuition and pay it off monthly over the next ten or twenty years.